ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 A Receipt represents a countersignature issued by a Transparency Service.

-The Receipt structure is a CBOR map with two items, in order:
+The Receipt structure is a CBOR array with two items, in order:

 - `service_id`: The service identifier as tstr.